 Thank you for your interest in interning at The Refuge Center for Counseling.
 It is our goal to ensure that every intern gets as much as possible out of their experience at The Refuge Center for Counseling—both personally and professionally.
 Our interns make connections, gain experience, participate in continuing education, receive supervision and support and do meaningful work!

-We are currently accepting applications for Spring 2018 or later practicums/internships.
+We are currently accepting applications for Summer 2018 or later practicums/internships.
 We have a three-step, pre-interview application process.
 To submit your application and begin the process, please email your resume (or CV), along with the pre-interview questionnaire (available below) to Tina Taylor Goode, Director of Intern Program, at email@example.com

 Click Here to begin your Intern Pre-Interview Application